You need to be 18 to sell on Facebook Marketplace, but it can still be an ideal way to help your teen make money. Here’s what you need to know.

 Decide how you want to be paid

-If the deal is in person, ask to be paid in cash or paid in advance and check the money is in your account before you hand over the goods.
+If the deal is in person, ask to be paid in cash or in advance.
+Check the money is in your account before you hand over the goods.
 Do not accept a cheque or a user's word that the money has been transferred.
 You can then pay the cash into your child’s GoHenry account after the sale.

 How GoHenry can help